chirpwireless/docs.chirptoken.io/docs/Chirp Network/Blackbird/2 - Quick start guide/5-registration.md

 ## Step Three (Create a password for your gateway)

 You will be prompted to create a password for your gateway.
-Enter password twice and click Next.
+Enter password twice and click "Set password".

 ![Three](registration/1.png)